siong1987/issues_importer/README.md

 This is an issues importer that will import issues from Bitbucket to Github.
 Currently, it only imports issues with `open`, `new`, and `on hold` status from Bitbucket.
-The issues that are created on Github will be labeled `bitbucket`.
+The issues that are imported to Github will be labeled `bitbucket`.

 ## Usage